elastic/apm-agent-java/.github/pull_request_template.md

 -->
 - [ ] I have updated [CHANGELOG.asciidoc](CHANGELOG.asciidoc)
 - [ ] I have updated [supported-technologies.asciidoc](docs/supported-technologies.asciidoc)
 - [ ] Added an API method or config option?
-Document in which version this will be introduced.
+Document in which version this will be introduced
 - [ ] Added an instrumentation plugin?
 How did you make sure that old, non-supported versions are not instrumented by accident?

 ## Author's Checklist